iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ___

-Rather than using so may %x in our attack, we can make use of just one to build up the number we want to write into a memory address and use a modifier (K$) to move the pointer to the Kth element we want to write into.
+Rather than using so many %x in our attack, we can make use of just one to build up the number we want to write into a memory address and use a modifier (K$) to move the pointer to the Kth element we want to write into.

 The above code can be modified as below to achieve this: